jimfulton/zodb-jsonb-experiment/README.rst

 <https://github.com/jimfulton/acl-filtered-search#recursive-search-representing-acls-as-postgres-arrays>`_
 that used dedicated ``parent`` and ``acl`` tables.

-Again the absolute values aren't important but fot relative comparison, the search timese were:
+Again the absolute values aren't important but for relative comparison, the search times were:

 ===============  ===========================
 Search type      Search time in milliseconds